 7. Some of the added text (e.g. lines 392-396, 405-406, and 423-426) does not flow as well as the previous text, it may have been written hastily, and minor revisions for clarity for the recently added text might be considered.

-[13]Response: Please help if you can, this comment is vague.
+[13]Response: Thanks for your careful review.
+We have revised the text (lines 411-420, 429-431, 445-464, 501-511) for clarity and better flow.
 Reviewer: 2 Comments to the Author The authors have one a great job responding to the first round of reviews.
 I appreciated the expanded technical discussion of some of the novel methods being used (Taylor diagrams, standard deviation as a forecast metric), and the broader treatment of different forecast approaches throughout the manuscript.
 It was also good to see some model diagnostics and output in the supplementary materials.
 The revised discussion is better suited to the results of the study and the authors have presented the appropriate caveats additional considerations to their work.
 I think the manuscript is acceptable for publication in its present revised form.

-[14]Response: We appreciate Review 2 taking time read this manuscript again and provide positive feedback.
+[14]Response: We appreciate Review 2 taking time to read this manuscript again and provide positive feedback.
 Thank you.